 These unwanted behavioral problems are often a common reason for cats to be abandoned or returned to shelters.
-Which is a pretty sad fact, as their destructive or aggressive behavior could well be a result of stress and have been improved through changes in their living environment.
+This is a pretty sad fact, as their destructive or aggressive behavior could well be a result of stress and be improved through changes in their living environment.

 Environmental enrichment is the process of making your cat’s environment more mentally and physically stimulating, to encourage normal feline behavior.

 By meeting his physical and mental needs, you can reduce stress and boredom (and the undesirable behaviors that go with them) and improve your cat’s overall health.